hackalog/easydata/{{ cookiecutter.repo_name }}/README.md

 * `catalog`
   * Data catalog.
 This is where config information such as data sources and data transformations are saved.
+  * `catalog/config.ini`
+     * Local Data Store.
+This configuration file is for local data only, and is never checked into the repo.
 * `data`
     * Data directory.
 Often symlinked to a filesystem with lots of space.
     * `data/raw`